-My stride shorted to accommodate the narrowness and to adjust for bends and tree roots in the way.
+My stride shortened to accommodate the narrowness of the trail and to adjust for bends and tree roots in the way.
 My posture was upright and solid, and I was just as light and easy as a person could be.
 I know I had a huge grin on my face the whole time and may even have giggled.
-I believe I have finally found my groove.
+I believe I finally found my groove.

 I know that was just one session but it gave me a glimpse of what could be.
 I feel even more inspired than when I woke up.
 Wish me luck for another good session on Sunday!